-This snacking cake isn't about mounds of frosting or overly sweet insides; instead it's a lightly sweetened cake that folds in fresh apples and toasted walnuts for a soul-warming treat.
+This snacking cake isn't about mounds of frosting or overly sweet insides; instead it's a lightly sweetened cake that folds in fresh apples and nutty, toasted walnuts for a soul-warming treat.

 First, prepare your baking pan.
 I used a large 12" cast iron skillet for my cake, but you can certainly use a round or square cake pan if that's what you've got on hand.